LinkedInLearning/treating-go-as-an-object-oriented-language-4401616/README.md

-# COURSENAME
+# Treating Go as an Object-Oriented Language
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Treating Go as an Object-Oriented Language`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]